simonbesnard1/gedidb/doc/user/quick-overview.rst

 Quick Overview
 ################

-This section provides quick examples of how to use the :py:class:`gedidb.GEDIProcessor` and :py:class:`gedidb.GEDIProvider` objects to process and query **GEDI** data.
-For a more detailed explanation, refer to the full documentation.
+This section provides brief examples of using :py:class:`gedidb.GEDIProcessor` and :py:class:`gedidb.GEDIProvider` to process and query **GEDI** data.
+For detailed explanations, see the :ref:`fundamentals`.

-Start by importing the **gedidb** package using its commonly used abbreviation:
+Start by importing the **gedidb** package:

 .. code-block:: python